pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection show [COMMAND-OPTIONS] NAME

-      Show the current connection information, i.e. all the variables that make up the current connection.
+      Show current or NAME connection information.

+      This subcommand displays  all the variables that make up the current WBEM connection if the optional NAME argument is NOT provided

-      If the optional NAME argument is provided, only the information on the connection with that name is displayed
+      If the optional NAME argument is provided, the information on the connection with that name is displayed if that name is in the persistent repository.

     Options:
       -h, --help  Show this message and exit.